poseidon-framework/poseidon-framework.github.io/web_api.md

    This also works for multiple variables at once, which can be given in a comma-separated list:<br>
    https://server.poseidon-adna.org/individuals?additionalJannoColumns=Latitude,Longitude

+To request all available columns at once the special key word `ALL` can be used: `?additionalJannoColumns=ALL`.

 ## The server implementation